singurty/work/README.md

-A utility to help you manage multiple computers ("nodes") from one.
-The node where you manage them is called "root" and the nodes you manage are called "children".
+A utility to help you control multiple computers ("nodes") from one.
+The node where you control them is called "root" and the nodes you control are called "children".

-To run a root node, you should start the `rootd` daemon first then you can talk to the daemon with the client. (like docker)
+To run a root node, you should start the `rootd` daemon first then you can talk to the daemon with the client. (like how docker works)
 ## Tutorial
 ```
 $ ./fakework root 8000 &